DouweHorsthuis/Interpolating-channels-between-different-cap-sizes/README.md

 ## ERPs
 I have tested plotting ERPs but they are somewhat misleading.
 When looking at the ERPs using the 'keep' method they are identical to the original data.
 This makes sense because they are identical.
 Whereas the 'interpolate' method changes the ERP a little.
 Because of this there are no ERPs here.
-But you can see them [here](https://github.com/DouweHorsthuis/Interpolating_160ch_to_64ch_eeglab/blob/main/images/)
+But you can see them [here](https://github.com/DouweHorsthuis/Interpolating-channels-between-different-cap-sizes/blob/main/images/)

+### Future steps
+Ideally we want to test this funtion on a group of datasets to see if there is an issue and if it changes the data in a significant way.

 ### Please let me know if you have any suggestion on how to make this function better